 12. Gather the top edge of the skirt to match the bodice width

 13. Gather your tulle to match the bodice width.
 I made 2 skirt layers of tulle (5 tulle pieces in each layer).
 Instead of sewing each tulle layer to the next along the sides, just overlap the pieces 1/2″ as you go.

 14. Slide the tulle layers over the skirt lining on the right side of the fabric.
 Baste together along the top edge.
 The tulle layers will be open in the back but the skirt is so full it’s not noticeable.

 15. With RST sew the skirt to the outer layer of the bodice.
 Tuck the seam allowance inside the bodice and hand sew the bottom edge of the lining in place.

+There you have it – now you’ve sewn up the perfect costume for your Cinderella.
 I hope your princess enjoys this dress as much as mine does!

 Other Costumes for Cinderella or Other Princesses | Cinderella Maid Dress Costume